sebastien/rawcopy/README.md

   -r RANGE, --range RANGE
                         The range of elements (by index) to copy from the catalogue
-  -t, --test            Does a test run (no actual copy/creation of files) -C, --catalogue-only  Does not do any copying, simple creates the catalogue
+  -T, --test            Does a test run (no actual copy/creation of files) -C, --catalogue-only  Does not do any copying, simple creates the catalogue
 ```